GNOME/krb5-auth-dialog/README.md

 Configuration
 =============
-Configuration settings are handled via gsettings.
+Configuration settings are handled via GSettings.

 You can set the principal that is used to acquire tickets via: